Biofuel in the United States: History

 The United States used biofuel in the beginning of the 20th century.
 For example, models of Ford T ran with ethanol fuel.
-Then the interest in biofuels declined until the first and second oil crisis (1973 and 1979).
+Then the interest in biofuels declined until the first and second oil crisis, in 1973 and 1979.

 The Department of Energy established the National Renewable Energy Laboratory in 1974 and started to work in 1977.
 The NREL publish papers on biofuels.
 Congress also voted the Energy Policy Act in 1994 and a newer in 2005 to promote renewable fuels.

 Congress established regulars under the Energy Policy Act of 2005 intended to encourage the mixing of renewable fuels into our nation's motor vehicle fuel supply.
 Congress supported the renewable fuels program under the Energy Independence and Security Act of 2007 to contain particular annual volume standards for complete renewable fuel and also for the fixed renewable fuel groups of biomass-based diesel, biofuel, and advanced biofuel.
 The reassessed statutory requirements also incorporate new criteria for both renewable fuels and for the feedstocks used to produce them, including lifecycle greenhouse gas emission thresholds.